mhull/sweet-tooth-frequency-modulator/README.md

 # Sweet Tooth🍦 &ndash; Frequency Modulator

-😈 Demon-possessed ice cream truck vibes 🎶
+Sounds like either an ice cream truck or a theremin.
+You pick!
+May or may not be possessed by spirits.

+[Play with the demo](https://mhull.github.io/sweet-tooth-frequency-modulator/) and view usage notes below.

 ## Usage

 - `POWER` Turn Sweet Tooth on or off
+- `FREQ` Increase or decrease the frequency that Sweet Tooth is producing.
+The effect depends on how `MUS` is set
+- `VOL` Increase or decrease Sweet Tooth's volume
-- `MUS` Use Sweet Tooth in musical scale mode
+- `MUS` Use Sweet Tooth in musical scale (ice cream truck) mode
 - `THRM` Use Sweet Tooth in theremin mode
-- `VOL` Increase or decrease Sweet Tooth's volume
-- `FREQ` Increase or decrease the frequency that Sweet Tooth is producing
+- `POSS` Whether or not Sweet Tooth should be possessed by spirits (adds a multi-tiered, slightly detuned delay effect)

 ## Bonus: Bagpipe mode